-Emergency Medical Services Board
+Josephine County Emergency Medical Services Board (EMS)

 The Fair Board is composed of seven members, and meets once a month to review business management, finances, and other affairs for the fairgrounds.

-Josephine Housing & Community Development Council
+Josephine Housing & Community Development Council (JHCDC)

-The Josephine Housing and Community Development Council (JHCDC), administers the federally funded, Section 8 Tenant-Based Assistance programs for Josephine County, Their purpose is to provide low-income residents with opportunities to obtain affordable housing and achieve self-sufficiency.
+The JHCDC administers the federally funded, Section 8 Tenant-Based Assistance programs for Josephine County, Their purpose is to provide low-income residents with opportunities to obtain affordable housing and achieve self-sufficiency.
 In general, the Board members set the direction and tome of the JHCDC.
 They give direction to the Executive Director, as necessary, and review situations brought to their attention.
 The Board is responsible for the decisions they make in their capacity as Board members.
 The Board reviews, sets and amends policies for general operation, reviews new programs, and decides whether or not to apply for them, reviews regular program reports submitted by staff at monthly meetings, etc. The Board consists of seven regular members.
 Board meetings are held the 4th Tuesday of each month at 1:30 p.m. located at 1205 NE 7th St.

-Library Board of Trustees
+Josephine County Library Board of Trustees

 The purpose of the Board of Trustees shall be to govern the Library consistent with the law and the duly adopted Resolutions of the Board of County Commissioners.
 The Board consists of five and not more than 15 members who must reside within Josephine County.
 This Board meets the second Tuesday of every third month at 5:30 in the Ben Bones Room.